 Studying philosophy (Reading philosophy books) as a non-philosophy scholar is a daunting task.
 What is the reward for it?
 It is just an intellectual challenge or a complicated puzzle game for past times.
 What does philosophy do to me?

 This is my personal view of what philosophy is.
-In general, philosophy is regarded as a “critical reflection of life”.
-I agree with the concept of this idea but it lacks specificity.
-In my point of view, philosophy is to think about the world we live in and establish the wisdom of how to live in it.
-(I call it “Philosophizing”.)
+In general, philosophy is regarded as a “critical reflection of life.”
+I agree with the concept of this idea, but it lacks specificity.
+From my point of view, philosophy is to think about the world we live in and establish the wisdom of how to live in it.
+(I call it “Philosophizing.”)

 - What is the world we live in?
 (Metaphysics)

 - What is the nature of knowledge?
 What are the methods of understanding and their limitations?
 (Epistemology)

 - What is good and bad or right and wrong?
 (Morals and Ethics)